The TOP 5 Google Analytics Mistakes Most Ecommerce Owners Make (and How to Avoid Them)

-Quick tip: We’ve writed about eCommerce Product Analytics in this article.
+A quick tip: We’ve written about eCommerce Product Analytics in this article.

 Because there are so many features, and new features rolling out all the time, even business owners who successfully manage a number of spreadsheets and other reports each day often have trouble parsing through the data on Google Analytics to see where to make changes.

 (Note: Conversific reveals valuable insights that are hidden in your Google Analytics and store data, including suggestions and tips on what to improve.
 Try it for free and boost the performance of your Shopify store without being a data expert!)